Central Office Staff

 Kelly Stafford (kelly.stafford@ncsuvt.org), Ext.
 2044

-Jennifer and Kelly are available to special educators and special education teams to support these individuals with all of their respective duties; they provide guidance to assist with file management and compliance with Special Education Rules and Regulations related directly to the individual caseloads of the special educators; offer consultation related to the provision of specialized instruction and supports that align with individual student's needs; and offer workshop opportunities on a regular basis as a means of sharing information and professional development with the special educators at a local level.
-Jen is also the MTSS/ETS Coordinator for NCSU.
+Kelly is available to special educators and special education teams to support these individuals with all of their respective duties; she provides guidance to assist with file management and compliance with Special Education Rules and Regulations related directly to the individual caseloads of the special educators; she offers consultation related to the provision of specialized instruction and supports that align with individual student's needs; and offers workshop opportunities on a regular basis as a means of sharing information and professional development with the special educators at a local level.

 Kathryn Whitaker (Kathryn.Whitaker@ncsuvt.org); Ext.
 2081